-Lastly, the sounding in Fig. 5f demonstrates the multi-layered character that is sometimes observed during CAP events.
-Two elevated inversions are present, one near the mountain crest and another within the valley.
+Multiple stable layers were observed on many occasions during PCAPS (Fig. 5f, IOP 5) generally arising from two or more of the processes that control static stability.
+In this particular case, two elevated inversions are present, one near the mountain crest and another within the valley.
 Tenuous cloud layers are found near the base of both inversions.
-The exact mechanisms that formed these two features are not clear, though synoptic-scale subsidence, warm air advection, and cloud top radiational cooling are all likely sources.
+The specific mechanisms that formed these two features are not clear, though synoptic-scale subsidence, warm air advection, and cloud top radiational cooling are all likely sources.

 c.
 IOP 5 CAP lifecycle

-IOP 5 is chosen as an illustrative example of the lifecycle of persistent CAPs due to its prolonged nature, complex evolution, and significant societal impacts.
-Many of the characteristics observed during this particular event also occur during persistent CAPs throughout the western U.S. (Wolyn and Mckee 1989, Reeves and Stensrud 2009).
-The IOP 5 CAP formed during the quiescent interlude between two major storm systems.
-The antecedent storm was important in preconditioning the valley atmosphere for CAP formation by emplacing a cold air mass at low levels and providing fresh snow cover, thereby altering the surface energy balance.
-The subsequent CAP formation, maintenance, and break-up occur due to both synoptic-scale processes occurring aloft and variations in boundary layer forcing.
-The thermodynamic signatures of these processes are apparent in Fig. 6, which shows a time-height diagram of potential temperature within and above the SLV as measured by a combination of ISS and NWS radiosondes.
+The lifecycle of persistent CAPs is best illustrated by the prolonged nature, complex evolution, and significant societal impacts observed during IOP 5.
+Many of these characteristics are present during persistent CAPs throughout the western U.S. (Wolyn and McKee 1989, Reeves and Stensrud 2009).
+The storm preceding IOP 5 preconditioned the valley atmosphere for CAP formation by emplacing a cold air mass at low levels and providing fresh snow cover that fostered large surface radiative cooling.
+The subsequent CAP formation, maintenance, and break-up occur are influenced by both synoptic-scale processes occurring aloft and processed taking place on scales within the valley.
+The thermodynamic signatures of these processes are summarized in Fig. 6, which shows a time-height diagram of potential temperature within and above the SLV as measured by a combination of ISS and NWS radiosondes.

 1) CHANGES ALOFT: SYNOPTIC-SCALE MODULATION

 Changes in temperature aloft are easily visualized by variations along the trace of the 285 K adiabat in Fig 6.
 As the antecedent storm departs to the east on 1 January, a period of rapid warming, indicated by the steep descent of the 285 K contour, is observed aloft.
-The near vertical orientation and tight packing of isentropes during this period suggest strong horizontal gradients in vertical motion, consistent with localized subsidence (term 5) found along the back edge of upper level troughs.
-During the subsequent 24 hours the combination of continued subsidence and increasing differential warm air advection (term 3) causes the 285 k isentrope to continue its descent into the SLV.
-As the region of warming and strong stability enters the upper reaches of the valley atmosphere it forms a capping layer (Wolyn and McKee 1989) and effectively initiates the CAP late on 1 January.
+The near vertical orientation and tight packing of isentropes during this period suggest strong horizontal gradients in vertical motion, consistent with localized subsidence found along the back edge of upper level troughs.
+The combination of continued subsidence and increasing differential warm air advection causes the 285 K isentrope to continue its descent into the SLV during the subsequent 24 hours.
+As the region of warming and strong stability enters the upper reaches of the valley atmosphere it forms a capping inversion layer and effectively initiates the CAP late on 1 January.

-During the following two days (2 and 3 January), as upper-tropospheric ridging builds into the region, the 285 K and adjacent adiabats become increasing horizontal in orientation while warming continues aloft.
-The increased vertical gradient in potential temperature, which is synonymous with strong static stability, suggests column compression “collects” the isentropes within the upper valley atmosphere (term 4).

-On 4 January a period of cooling near the mountain top level is associated with a weak trough moving through the region.
-The 285 K isentrope ascends rapidly, giving way to a period of free mixing along the top edge of the CAP.
-The cooling weakens, but does not destroy, the ambient stability below mountaintop.
+As upper-tropospheric ridging builds over the region during the following two days (2-3 January), the 285 K adiabat becomes increasingly horizontal while warming continues aloft.
+This increased static stability may be taking place as a result of vertical deformation.
+However, cooling near the mountain top level on 4 January results from the passage of a weak trough aloft and air in the upper reaches of the valley are able to mix freely above the elevated inversion.
 By the next day (5 January) warming aloft resumes, restoring and then augmenting the capping inversion.
-From 6 to 8 January strong anticyclonic flow generates a prolonged period of warming throughout the lower and mid troposphere.
-It is likely that terms 3 through 5 all impact the generation of strong stability during this time, resulting in a remarkably deep and stable temperature profile.
+From 6 to 8 January strong anticyclonic flow aloft generates a prolonged period of warming throughout the lower and mid troposphere likely due to a combination of nearly all of the physical processes listed above.